 The South Carolina Tuition Grants Program is a "need-based" grants program that was enacted in 1970 by the South Carolina General Assembly as a tuition equalization program to give South Carolina students the choice of attending a South Carolina independent college.
 Not only does the grants program give South Carolina students the choice of attending the college that best meets their academic needs, it also saves the State of South Carolina millions of dollars each year.
 The savings result from attracting South Carolina students into the South Carolina independent college sector, thereby saving the automatic per student state tax subsidy that goes to all students attending South Carolina public colleges regardless of financial need.
-The per student state subsidy averaged \$4,726 in the 2009-2010 fiscal year.
+The per student state subsidy averaged \$3,767 in the 2010-2011 fiscal year.

-The South Carolina Tuition Grants Program is funded solely by state appropriation with the exception of \$704,226 that is received through the federal LEAP/SLEAP matching grant program.
+The South Carolina Tuition Grants Program was funded solely by state appropriation with the exception of \$834,045 that was received through the federal LEAP/SLEAP matching grant program.
+Unfortunately, federal budget cuts in 2011 have reduced finding to \$0 for 2011-2012.